How Many Hours Do ATVs Last? What is Considered High?

 Don’t we all know someone who somehow manages to break almost everything they get their hands on?

-If you fit in this category, even the highest quality ATV won’t last more than just a few hundred hours of use before it will need significant repairs or possibly a complete restoration.
-I’ve seen ATVs with 200 hours on the counter in a state where it makes more sense to buy a new bike rather than spending the time and money required to repair the old one.
+I’ve seen ATVs with 200 hours on the counter in a state where it makes more sense to buy a new bike rather than spend the time and money required to repair the old one.

 The Average Casual ATV Rider